 - Don't go too lean.
 I use lean (85/15) ground beef.
 This is the leanest you should go.
 An 80/20 blend is even better.
 You should avoid extra-lean ground beef.

 - Don't use a loaf pan.
-It's always best to bake a meatloaf on a large, rimmed baking sheet so the outside can crisp up.
+It's helpful to use a loaf pan to shape the meatloaf, but you should bake it on a large, rimmed baking sheet so the outside can crisp up.
 If you bake it in a loaf pan, it will bake inside its own juices and won't crisp up.

 - Foil is better.
 I tried making this recipe with a foil-lined pan and a parchment-lined pan.
 The meatloaf turns out much better when the pan is lined with foil, likely due to better heat distribution.